Skip to Content

 Hu Tieu Nam Vang Recipe (Pork and Seafood Noodle Bowl)

-Hu Tieu Nam Vang has been one of my favorite Vietnamese noodles, beside chicken pho, beef pho, banh canh and bun bo (beef noodle).
-Originated from Cambodia, Vietnamese have been enjoying Hủ Tiếu Nam Vang for a very long time ago.
+Hu Tieu Nam Vang has been one of my favorite Vietnamese noodles, beside chicken pho, beef pho, banh canh, and bun bo (beef noodle).
+Originating from Cambodia, Vietnamese people have been enjoying Hủ Tiếu Nam Vang for a very long time.
 People started adding different toppings to make it more interesting.
-In this post, I am going to share a healthy Hu Tieu Nam Vang recipe with pork, squid, shrimp and minced pork toppings.
+In this post, I am going to share a healthy Hu Tieu Nam Vang recipe with pork, squid, shrimp, and minced pork toppings.

 What is Hu Tieu Nam Vang?

-Hu Tieu Nam Vang (Pork and Seafood Clear Noodle Soup) traces its origins back to Phnom Penh, Cambodia and appeared in Vietnam over a century ago.
+Hu Tieu Nam Vang (Pork and Seafood Clear Noodle Soup) traces its origins back to Phnom Penh, Cambodia, and appeared in Vietnam over a century ago.
 Over time, it has become a favorite dish in Southern Vietnam.
-People had adjusted and added more local toppings based on Vietnamese taste, and it is our today’s Hu Tieu Nam Vang, with various types of noodles (rice noodle, wheat noodle or mix), protein toppings (minced pork, lean pork, shrimp, squid, pork liver and heart, quail eggs, etc.), and vegetables (lettuces, chives, green onion, Thai basil, mung bean sprout, crown daisy, etc.).
+People have adjusted and added more local toppings based on Vietnamese taste, and it is our today’s Hu Tieu Nam Vang, with various types of noodles (rice noodle, wheat noodle, or mixed), protein toppings (minced pork, lean pork, shrimp, squid, pork liver and heart, quail eggs, etc.), and vegetables (lettuces, chives, green onion, Thai basil, mung bean sprout, crown daisy, etc.).

-For Hu Tieu Nam Vang recipe, the most important part is the broth; then, for other components of the bowl, you are free to select.
-I choosed wheat noodle, minced pork, lean pork, shrimp, squid, lettuce and chives.
+For the Hu Tieu Nam Vang recipe, the most important part is the broth; then, for other components of the bowl, you are free to select.
+I chose wheat noodles, minced pork, lean pork, shrimp, squid, lettuce, and chives.
 It’s simply because these ingredients are available in the nearby supermarkets.
-Besides, to make it more healthy, I also avoid eating too much pork organs like liver and heart.
+Besides, to make it healthier, I also avoid eating too many pork organs like liver and heart.

 Ingredients for Hu Tieu Nam Vang

 There are two parts of ingredients for the dish.
 The broth is the unchanged core, the spirit of the dish.
-The noodle, toppings and vegetables are changeable based on your preference and their availability.
+The noodles, toppings, and vegetables are changeable based on your preference and their availability.

 The broth (for 4 bowls)

 All the ingredients contribute to the natural sweetness of the broth.
-Therefore, you can increase one available ingredients (for example pork bones and carrots) and skip some hard-to-find ingredients like dried shrimp and daikon).
+Therefore, you can increase the amount of available ingredients (for example, pork bones and carrots) and skip some of the harder-to-find ingredients like dried shrimp and daikon.

 Noodle, Protein toppings and Vegetables